Code-Institute-Submissions/reaction-game/README.md

 <br>A modal pop up when the game end and will show the player his or her total score.
 The player will at this time have two choices presented on two buttons: resume the game or go to the home page.

 ### Future Features
+- Optimise user experience in older versions of Safari.
+- Debugg target items overflowing game-board at certain instances.
 - Levels of difficulty by offering three sets of timeframes (beginner, intermediate, and advanced).
 - Some target items of a certain color decrease the score when clicked.
 The player needs to be fast and attentive.
 - A scoreboard for players to register their score and compare it with others on the web page.
 - Links to social media to share your score with family and friends.
-- Smoother movements of target items across gameboard.

 ---
 ## Technologies Used